 - 6.1.
-All Buildings, Activities and People are subject to Risk Assessment. - 6.2.
-Heads of Departments are responsible for undertaking risk assessments and ensuring that this a reviewed as necessary.
-Human Resources will co-ordinate staff health risk assessments with the support of the Trust Health & Safety Manager. - 6.3.
+All Buildings, Activities and People are subject to Risk Assessment and Risk Management. - 6.2.
+Heads of Departments are responsible for undertaking Risk Assessments and ensuring that this a reviewed as necessary.
+Human Resources will co-ordinate Staff Health Assessments with the support of the Trust Health & Safety Manager. - 6.3.
 For higher risk areas e.g. Science, Technology PE, Estates, reviews should be done annually as an absolute minimum. - 6.4.
 After conducting a thorough Risk Assessment for an activity and identifying PPE as a Control Measure, staff must discuss what PPE is required with their Line Manager or Head of Department.
-PPE is to be provided free of charge where risk assessment determines it to be necessary and a management plan put in place to keep it in good working order. - 6.5.
-In addition to Annual Mandatory 'Health and Safety for Education Providers' Training for all staff, those with responsibility for undertaking risk assessments are also required to complete 'Understanding Risk Assessments' Training.
-This can be found on the National Online Safety/Continuing Professional Development (NOS/CPD) platform.
+PPE is to be provided free of charge where Risk Assessment determines it to be necessary and a management plan put in place to keep it in good working order. - 6.5.
+In addition to Annual Mandatory 'Health and Safety for Education Providers' Training for all staff, those with responsibility for undertaking Risk Assessments are also required to complete 'Understanding Risk Assessments' Training.
+This can be found on the National College Platform.
 This will help all staff to read, write and understand Risk Assessments. - 6.6.
-A Trust Risk Assessment form is available and can be obtained from the Academy's Shared Network Area under Health and Safety or from the Health and Safety Manager. - 6.7.
-Copies of all Risk Assessments will be held on an academy shared folder and a copy made available to the Trust Health and Safety Manager. - 6.8.
+A Trust Risk Assessment Form is available and can be obtained from the Academy's Shared Network Area under Health and Safety or from the Health & Safety Manager.
+Alternatively, Risk Assessments can be created, shared and stored on www.safesmart.co.uk. - 6.7.
+Copies of all Risk Assessments will be held on an Academy shared folder and a copy made available to the Trust Health & Safety Manager. - 6.8.
 The Health and Safety Manager will support the development of Risk Assessments.